 The job of an acquisitions editor can be divided into 4 parts:

 Salary and Benefits

-Acquisition Editors, commonly known as Commissioning Editors, make $65,000-$80,000 as a starting point.
-Additionally, based on the individual Publishing house and their specific department performance, there is a chance of receiving a bonus.
+Acquisition editors are also known as Commissioning Editors and make $65,000--$80,000 as a starting point.
+Additionally, based on the individual publishing house and their specific department performance, there is a chance of receiving a bonus.

 How to Become an Acquisitions Editor

-There are several ways to become an Acquisitions editor.
-The best process is slow, but steady and along the way, you will meet helpful colleagues, learn new techniques and collect all the possible knowledge to prepare you for the world of Acquisitions editing.
-Connections are very important to make in the publishing industry.
+There are several ways to become an acquisitions editor.
+The best process is slow, but steady.
+Along the way, you will meet helpful colleagues, learn new techniques, and collect all the possible knowledge to prepare you for the world of acquisitions editing.
+Connections are very important in the publishing industry.